-- New and improved walking and cycling connections to local amenities and services; - (ii) New and improved walking and cycling connections to Hersden and Canterbury; and - (iii) Improvements to the PRoW network crossing and around the site as required. - (b) Provide a transport assessment to demonstrate the connectivity of the site with the existing highway network, any necessary mitigation and measures to minimise the need for use of private cars.

-(a) The Sturry Relief Road must be fully operational prior to the occupation of any dwellings on the site.
+- New and improved walking and (i) cycling connections to local amenities and services; - New and improved walking and (ii) cycling connections to Hersden and Canterbury; and - (iii) Improvements to the PRoW network crossing and around the site as required. - (b) Provide a transport assessment to demonstrate the connectivity of the site with the existing highway network, any necessary mitigation and measures to minimise the need for use of private cars. - 5.
+Phasing and delivery - (a) The Sturry Relief Road must be fully operational prior to the occupation of any dwellings on the site.